Agustín Stahl: Early years

-He studied at the universities of Würzburg and Prague (at the Charles University), graduating from the latter with the title of Doctor of Medicine in 1864.
-After graduation, Stahl returned to Puerto Rico where he established his medical practice in the city of Bayamón.
+He studied at the universities of Würzburg in Germany and at the Charles University in Prague, graduating from the latter with the title of Doctor of Medicine in 1864.
+After graduation, Stahl returned to Puerto Rico, where he established his medical practice in the city of Bayamón.

 Ethnologist, botanist and zoologist

 Outside work, Stahl's love of nature lead him to conduct investigations and experiments in the fields of ethnology, botany and zoology.
 He also had a love of history and historical investigation.